 Although many couples still adhere to more male led-relationship roles, today, many women and men are opting for a different dynamic as a couple, one in which the woman is a leader in the power dynamic.
 They are choosing a female-led relationship.

 An FLR is not the same as a traditional male-led relationship, but with the roles reversed.
 After years of being considered the “weaker sex,” women understand that no one wants to be controlled or viewed as inferior.
 Let's explore more what an FLR actually is.

 What is a Female-Led Relationship?

-A female-led relationship is one in which the woman becomes the principal decision-maker, often taking the lead and exhibiting a more dominant persona.
+A female-led relationship is one in which the woman becomes the principal (but not sole) decision-maker, often taking the lead and exhibiting a more dominant persona.